fossabot/.github-11/profile/README.md

 ---

 ## :earth_americas: ROADMAP
-Our [2024 Roadmap is here](https://github.com/openebs/openebs/blob/main/ROADMAP.md) It defines a rich set of new featrues that are planned for 2024.<br>
+Our [2024 Roadmap is here](https://github.com/openebs/openebs/blob/main/ROADMAP.md) It defines a rich set of new features that are planned for 2024.<br>
-Please review this roadmp and feel free to pass back any feedback on it, as well as recommend and suggest new ideas.
-We welcome all your feedback.
+Please review this roadmap and feel free to pass back any feedback on it, as well as recommend and suggest new ideas.
+We welcome all of your feedback.
 <br>
 <br>

 ## :star: GitHub Star Chart
-OpenEBS is the most successful Stateful Persistent Contianer Native Storage platform in the CNCF landscape.
-It has allways held the #1 position and continues to as of today.
+OpenEBS is the most successful Stateful Persistent Container Native Storage platform in the CNCF landscape.
+It has always held the #1 position and continues to as of today.

 [![XXXXXXXX](https://github.com/openebs/website/blob/main/website/public/images/png/github_star-history-2024_Feb_1.png)](https://www.openebs.io/)